 As with NPS® and CSAT, CES doesn’t concretely answer the “why” question.
-It isn’t clear what effect customer effort has on its customers’ decision making process, which is critical information for companies to improve their customer experience.
+It isn’t clear what effect customer effort has on its customers’ decision making process.
+And this is critical information for companies to improve their customer experience.

 CX KPIs to Watch